VeeeneX/kubernetes-operators-in-python/README.md

   secret: "Hello world!"
 ```

-And create a namespace-secret that will contain decrypting secret
+Save it to `app/manifests/age.secret.yaml` create a `namespace-secret` that will contain decrypting secret.

 > [!TIP]
 > This secret can be auto generated or manually applied to the cluster.